EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 - Read
   [Input System User Documentation](https://wiki.egi.eu/wiki/GOCDB/Input_System_User_Documentation) first.
-- Go to the [GOCDB instance](https://goc.egi.eu/) and follow [the instruction](https://wiki.egi.eu/wiki/GOCDB/Input_System_User_Documentation#Users_and_roles)
+- Go to the [Configuration Database](https://goc.egi.eu/) and follow [the instruction](https://wiki.egi.eu/wiki/GOCDB/Input_System_User_Documentation#Users_and_roles)

-All new members **need to notify their NGI operations manager** about their role request, as GOCDB currently '''does not '''send any notification about pending requests.
+All new members **need to notify their NGI operations manager** about their role request, as the Configuration Database currently does not send any notification about pending requests.

 ### Registering into GGUS

 To register into GGUS please follow the
 [Central GGUS registration](https://ggus.eu/?mode=register) link.
-GGUS can be accessed either with your X509 personal certificate or with your fedewrated identity.
+GGUS can be accessed either with your X509 personal certificate or with your federated identity.
 Do not forget to apply for
 [the support role](https://ggus.eu/?mode=register) as well.
 (The GGUS support staff will approve you quickly as they get the notification automatically).
 To